 I scowled a little and got a little nervous at daddy's loud voice.
 He only called me by my full name when he was angry.
 Maybe he was angry at me for being so late.
 His eyes went around the space, looking behind me and then back at me.

-"Isabella Swan, what is this?" he hissed.
+"Isabella, what is this?" he asked.
 He was angry.
 His face was red and his heart must have been beating as fast as mine was.